jrex003/status-api/README.md

 http://127.0.0.1:8000/{endpoint}
 ```

-If parameters are needed, type them after the endpoint in the format `?param1=value1&param2=value2`
+If parameters are needed, type them after the endpoint in the following format:

+`?param1=value1&param2=value2`
 ```
 http://127.0.0.1:8000/{endpoint}?param1=value1&param2=value2
 ```

+If no parameters are provided, the default values will be used.

 ### GET /uptime
 This endpoint returns the uptime of your system.